rifah07/Financial-Tracker-Suite__Backend/stepsofProject.md

 85. Write the code, add the route and save then check.
 86. To edit any transaction, add new file side transactions->controllers as 'editTransaction.js" and add in routes.
 87. Write necessary code and save.
+88. Main project, done almost.
+Not if user tries to random route that is not in our stored routes, then thr 404 not found response is to be sent, so add the part in app.js.
+89.